The Role of an Independent Insurance Agent

 An independent agent is not an employee of an insurance company.
 Technically, an independent agent’s boss is you, the client.
 Independent agents broker insurance companies and get paid commission; however, they do not receive a salary as an employee.
-Working with an agent that is not solely employed by one carrier is nice because you can get unbiased advice.
+Working with an agent who is not solely employed by one carrier is nice because you can get unbiased advice.

 A good independent agent can be proactive when it comes to your insurance rate.
 They can get a head start when it comes to rate changes.
-For instance, if an agent knows one of its companies’ rates is increasing, they can start looking for a better deal before the increase takes place.
+For instance, if an agent knows one of their companies’ rates is increasing, they can start looking for a better deal before the increase takes place.
 Captive agents are helpless and have to roll with the punches of the carrier they represent.

 Independent agents can be a great time and money savers for their clients.
 However, just because an agent is independent doesn’t mean they are the best.
 You still need to look for good agent qualities, such as availability, knowledgeable, and proactive.